puutaro/CommandClick/README.md

 ##### Terminal filter

-It's default setting in terminla short size.
+It's default setting in terminal short size.
 If you type string, realtime filter start.

 ##### Terminal search

-When terminla mark or web mark long press, you can search typing word.
+When terminal mark or web mark long press, you can search typing word.

 ##### Web search